"Near" Weighted Utilitarian Characterizations of Pareto Optima: Setting and preliminaries

+In this section, we introduce our basic setting and introduce some elementary concepts needed for stating our main results.

-Let $I=\{1,2,\ldots,n\}$ denote a finite set of agents and $U \subset \R^n $ the set of possible utility profiles they may attain, or \emph{utility possibility set}.\footnote{Throughout, we use ``$\subset$'' to mean weak inclusion, or $\subseteq$, and likewise $\supset$ means $\supseteq$.
-Strict inclusion will be indicated by $\subsetneq$ and $\supsetneq$.} We assume that $U$ is closed and convex.
-If $U$ stems from an underlying choice space $X$ via utility functions $(u_i)_{i \in I}: X \to \R^n$, then we let where $\underline{u}_i = \inf_{x\in X} u_i (x)$.\footnote{To be precise, the utility possibility set is often defined as $\{ u \in \R^n \mid u = (u_i (x))_{i\in I} \mbox{ for some } x \in X \}$, which differs from \eqref{eq:X-U}.
-However, the two sets share the same set of maximal points since those points are on the frontier.
-Thus, formulating the set $U$ either way makes no difference for our results while the current formation facilitates our analysis.} That $U$ is closed and convex is arguably a mild assumption that is satisfied if, for instance, $U$ is induced by utility functions $(u_i)_{i\in I}$ that are upper semicontinuous and concave on a choice set $X$ that is compact and convex.\footnote{Note that compactness and convexity of the choice set $X$ are satisfied if, for instance, all lotteries of social outcomes are feasible.}
+Let $I=\{1,2,\ldots,n\}$ denote a finite set of agents and the \emph{utility possibility set} $U \subset \R^n $ be the set of possible utility vectors the agents may attain.
+We assume that $U$ is closed and convex.
+If $U$ stems from an underlying choice space $X$ via utility functions $(u_i)_{i \in I}: X \to \R^n$, then we let

+That $U$ is closed and convex is arguably a mild assumption that is satisfied if, for instance, $U$ is induced by utility functions $(u_i)_{i\in I}$ that are upper semicontinuous and concave on a choice set $X$ that is compact and convex. \footnote{Note that compactness and convexity of the choice set $X$ are satisfied if, for instance, all lotteries of social outcomes, which are in turn finite, or more generally compact, are feasible.}